 - Menopause in the workplace - following the publication of the Challenging the culture on menopause for working doctors report by the BMA, this event explored the issues highlighted in the report, as well as helped attendees mobilise on how to make changes on this in their own workplaces.

-Email us to find out more about the group or to express an interest in joining.
+Email us at [email protected] to find out more about the group or to express an interest in joining.